-In this article, I will explain the basic knowledge to understand what a Wallet is using simple and real examples.
+In this article, I will explain the basic knowledge to understand a Wallet using simple and real examples.

 What is a cryptocurrency wallet?

-First think about how you keep your real money (Fiat currency).
+First, consider how you keep your real money (Fiat currency).
 It is safest to keep it in a bank!
 By using a cryptocurrency wallet, you would follow the same guidelines.
-It is protected by a cryptographic key and will allow you to send and receive bitcoins and other cryptocurrencies safely from your wallet.
+It is protected by a cryptographic key and will allow you to safely send and receive bitcoins and other cryptocurrencies from your wallet.

 How does a Cryptocurrency wallet work?